-What you want to do is to make people see things from your perspective and make them understand why your point is the valid one.
-This is easier said than done.
-People simply don’t want to change their opinions or attitudes simply because of their ego.
+You want to make people see things from your perspective and make them understand why your point is the valid one.
+Of course, this is easier said than done.
+People don’t want to change their opinions or attitudes simply because of their egos.

 So here we have some small ways that can help you achieve this.

 Picture this.
 You have a fantastic idea that you’re pitching to your colleagues.
 Everyone seems to think it’s a creative idea.
 Except, there is one holdout.
 There is always one.
 That one headstrong chap refuses to acknowledge that you’re perfectly capable of original ideas.
 So how do you bend this person to your will?

 The deviously simple trick makes them think that it was their idea too!

 That’s right.
 When proposing your idea, always ask for suggestions and inputs from people you know are difficult.
 Get them involved in the creative process and listen to their requests.
 This will cause them to take ownership of the overall idea as well.
 They will begin to support your opinion because it’s their idea too.
 Nobody will even see it coming.

 Of course, beware of idea theft.
 Some people might try to take full credit for your idea with some clever cunning, but this is very unlikely.